 - Complete quarterly initiative-specific surveys to track your team’s impact on the structure measures compared to your peers in the PA PQC (Due by the end of the month that follows each calendar quarter—April 30, July 31, Oct 31, and Jan 31—with reminders from PA PQC coaches in the middle of the month)

-- Submit quarterly aggregated data (numerators, denominators, medians) for the PA PQC process and outcome measures via the PA PQC data portal and annually by race/ethnicity to track your improvement over time compared to your peers (Due by the end of the month that follows each calendar quarter—April 30, July 31, Oct 31, and Jan 31—with reminders from PA PQC coaches in the middle of the month)
+- Submit quarterly aggregated data (numerators, denominators, medians) for the PA PQC process and outcome measures via the LifeQI Portal and annually by race/ethnicity to track your improvement over time compared to your peers (Due by the end of the month that follows each calendar quarter—April 30, July 31, Oct 31, and Jan 31—with reminders from PA PQC coaches in the middle of the month)

-- Submit at least one Quality Improvement Report Out, using the QI Report Out Template (Due one week prior to each quarterly PA PQC Learning Session—meaning due on March 24, June 23, September 7, and December 7 for 2022—with reminders from PA PQC coaches two weeks prior to the due date
+- Submit at least one Quality Improvement Report Out, using the QI Report Out Template or Life QI Portal (Due one week prior to each quarterly PA PQC Learning Session—meaning due on March 24, June 23, September 7, and December 7 for 2022—with reminders from PA PQC coaches two weeks prior to the due date

 - Attend the quarterly PA PQC Learning Sessions

 To further support the PA PQC healthcare teams, the teams have the option to participate in the following: